reference·6 min read

 If your entry shows a 9903.45.* code, it belongs to the Section 201 safeguard family — but matching the code is only the first step.
 Unlike Section 232 or 301, where a code match usually means a duty was owed, Section 201 safeguards are time-limited and quota-governed.
 A code that was collectible in one quarter may not have been collectible in the next.

-The two active product groupings are large residential washers (9903.45.01-.06) and solar cells / modules (9903.45.21-.29).
+The two historical product groupings are large residential washers (9903.45.01-.06) and solar cells / modules (9903.45.21-.29).
+Treat this family as date-sensitive: a 9903.45.* code can remain useful for historical entries even when the safeguard is no longer collectible for current entries.

 Background on Section 201